shuozhixu/Modelling_2024/README.md

 - Change the word `random` to `350KMDMC` in line 14 of the file `lmp_gsfe.in`
 - Change the number `3.5564` to `3.561` in line 51 of the file `lmp_gsfe.in`

-## MoNbTa
+### Pure metal

+CoCrNi contains only one pure metal, Ni, having the same lattice (i.e., FCC).
+It would be interesting to compare the temperature effect between it and the MPEA.

 For CoCrNi, [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044) built all atomistc structures, and so we directly used them.
-For MoNbTa, however, we need to build the atomistic structure ourselves.
+For Ni, however, we need to build the atomistic structure ourselves.
 The first step is to install [Atomsk](https://atomsk.univ-lille.fr).

+Run the atomsk script, `atomsk_Ni.sh`, which can be found in `CoCrNi/ni/` in this GitHub repository, to build a Ni structure named `data.Ni`.

+Then use the data file and the same potential file to calculate its lattice parameters and elastic constants at 0 K and 300 K. Also calculate its GSFE at 0 K.

+Note: when calculating its lattice parameter at 0 K, modify the

+## MoNbTa

+Similar to Ni, we need to build the atomistic structures for MoNbTa ourselves.

 ### Random MoNbTa